 However, the other nine rats displayed dissimilar behavior.
 They explored the bucket in its entirety and then kept swimming to stay afloat in the bucket.
 After days of survival, they eventually succumbed, probably due to fatigue and drowning.

 Experiment II: Wild Rats

-The next phase of this Harvard rat swimming experiment took place with freshly caught wild and aggressive rats.
+The next phase of this Harvard rat swimming experiment took place with freshly caught wild and The next phase of experiment took place with freshly caught wild and aggressive rats.
 Trained by the forces of nature, these 34 rats could swim very well, thus forming the hypothesis that these wild drowning rats would strive for their life.
 To Richter’s surprise, this was not the case.
-Infact, all of these untamed drowning rats died within a few minutes.
+In fact, all of these untamed drowning rats died within a few minutes.
 Skills that they had derived from their worldly savvy were all in vain.

 After assessing the huge difference between the reaction of the domesticated and the wild rats, Dr. Richter felt that since the domesticated drowning rats have experienced the presence of a support system (in contrast with the wild ones), they are hopeful and thus can put in the best of their efforts to save their lives.